Tampa Premises Liability Lawyers | Slip, Trip & Fall Injury Attorneys

 • Invitees: These are individuals who are explicitly invited onto the property for the benefit of the property owner, such as customers in a store or guests at a business.
 Property owners owe a higher duty of care to invitees and must take reasonable steps to ensure their safety.

-• Licensees: Licensees have permission to be on the property but are not necessarily there for the property owner's benefit.
+• Licensees: Licensees have permission to be on the property, but are not necessarily there for the property owner's benefit.
 This category may include social guests.
 Property owners are still required to address known dangers or hazards and provide warnings to licensees.

 • Trespassers: Trespassers enter a property without permission.
 While property owners are not generally responsible for the safety of trespassers, there may be some exceptions if the property owner is aware of the trespassers or if the trespassers are children.

 There are several types of hazards that could turn an everyday activity into a dangerous accident.
-Our cases include slip-and-fall injuries, assaults, drownings, and other injuries might be caused by:
+Our cases include slip-and-fall injuries, assaults, drownings, and other injuries that might be caused by:

 • Spilled liquids and slippery floors